Discover Manchester with the Best Travel Apps

 Ferries & Cruises

-The most popular option is the Manchester Ship Canal Cruise run by Mersey Ferries.
-These seasonal journeys travel between Manchester and Liverpool, passing through working locks, swing bridges, and port facilities.
-Trips often include live commentary on the canal’s history and its role in transforming Manchester into one of Britain’s major industrial hubs.
-Cruises typically last 6–7 hours, with food and drink available on board.
+One of the most distinctive experiences is the Manchester Ship Canal cruise, operated by Mersey Ferries.
+These seasonal journeys travel between Manchester and Liverpool, passing through locks, industrial zones, and regenerated waterfront areas.
+Trips typically last 6 to 7 hours and include onboard commentary explaining the canal’s history and its role in transforming Manchester into a global industrial centre.

 Driving & Parking